fershio20/would-you-rather-app/README.md

 ## Demo

-You can find a live demo here -> https://myreadsappfv.herokuapp.com/
+You can find a live demo here -> hhttps://would-you-rather-app-fvera.herokuapp.com/

+## Created By

+Fernando Vera.
+You can contact me at [here](fjvera.py@gmail.com).